lisaleemcb/tools4reionisation/ksz_power/README.md

 The parameterisation used for P_ee(k,z) is also included in this file.

-This package requires camb (pycamb) to be installed: https://camb.info
+This package requires camb (pycamb) to be installed (https://camb.info) as well as astropy (https://www.astropy.org).

 Copyrights: Stephane Ilic & Adelie Gorce